 When it comes to investing in shares, two types of share options come up time and time again: Actively Managed Funds and Index Funds.
 While Actively Managed Funds, also known as mutual funds, operate by employing stock pickers to choose the companies the fund invests in with the goal of beating that particular market’s performance, Index Funds operate a little differently.

-In fact, Index Funds are more of a concept that refers to a particular investment fund that attempts to replicate the performance of a given index, or curated selection, of stocks and shares.
+In fact, Index Funds are more of a concept that refers to a particular investment type that attempts to replicate the performance of a given index, or curated selection, of stocks and shares.
 Index Funds work by choosing an already prominent, well-performing index of shares – usually maintained by a respected third party – then replicating that index by creating a new fund that owns every asset in that original index, or achieves the same end by purchasing similar assets in a different index.

-An investment option that is low in management fees and relatively easy for the average investor to get started with a lower amount of cash to invest than the typical Actively Managed Fund.
+An option that is low in management fees and relatively easy for the average investor to get started with a lower amount of cash to invest than the typical Actively Managed Fund.

-The aim of index funds is simple: to give everyday families the chance to gain a solid investment portfolio of proven-to-be-profitable shares without having to spend a significant amount of time managing their portfolio or spending thousands on fund management fees.
+The aim of index funds is simple: to give everyday families the chance to gain a solid portfolio of proven-to-be-profitable shares without having to spend a significant amount of time managing their portfolio or spending thousands on fund management fees.